Taaji/chrome-extension/README.md

 5. Navigate to the directory in which your extension files live, and select it.

 If everything goes well, an icon like ![My image](https://developer.chrome.com/extensions/examples/tutorials/getstarted/icon.png) should get displayed next to the address bar.

+Note: The extension uses a minified jQuery version.
+You can use your own version instead.